Hey,

 So let’s talk about habits for a second.

-Because, if you ask me, that’s what it all boils down to when you want to be truly successful at stuff – whether it’s Karate (like kumite) or just life in general.
 The #1 thing that sets apart high-achievers and Type A personalities from the rest of us is not some “magical” willpower gene, but simply the fact that they have habitualized and automatized more important skills/tasks than the rest of us.

-So that’s today’s topic.
+That’s today’s topic.

 Habits.

-More correctly, the universally awesome habits that great Karate fighters seem to have in common, but rarely teach (because it’s such a natural and easy thing for them).
+More correctly, the universally awesome habits that great Karate fighters seem to have in common, but rarely teach – because it’s such a natural and easy thing for them.

-Habit #1: Mobile
+Success Habit #1: Keep Mobile

-One thing that all great fighters figure out early is that you’ve got to constantly be able to move effortlessly in any direction, at any given time, during a fight.
+One thing that all great fighters figure out early is that you’ve got to be able to move effortlessly in any direction, at any given time, during a fight.

 In other words, you’ve got to be mobile.

-• Oh, your arms are tired?
+- Oh, your arms are tired?
 So let your guard down then.

-• And hey, sure, your mind might get tired too.
+- And hey, sure, your mind might get tired too.
 So stop thinking then.

-• But NEVER EVER let your legs get tired – because they are your ONLY ticket out of a slaughter.
+- But NEVER EVER let your legs get tired – because they are your ONLY ticket out of a slaughter.

 Highly successful Karate fighters know that footwork and body movement (ashi-sabaki and tai-sabaki) are the foundation of not getting your butt kicked, which is why they spend a lot of time learning, repeating and perfecting legwork.